burodepeper/language-markdown/ROADMAP.md

 - [x] Use a `dev` branch from now on
 - [ ] Automatically load all `.ass` files in [/spec/fixtures] when `fixtures` is not defined.
+- [ ] Clean up the main grammar file; are sub-repositories possible for the `link-` patterns?
 - [ ] Perhaps remove the `/examples` directory; requires a lot of upkeep
 - [ ] Proper examples in [EXAMPLES.md]
 - [ ] Thin out the specs: